geoserver/geoserver/doc/en/user/source/extensions/metadata/index.rst

 Metadata
 ========

-The ``Metadata module`` adds a fully customizable metatada tab to the layer configuration, allowing the user to have the layer configuration and layer metadata in one central place.
+The ``Metadata module`` adds a fully customizable metadata tab to the layer configuration, allowing the user to have the layer configuration and layer metadata in one central place.

 .. toctree::
     :maxdepth: 2